ChiriVulpes/soulus/README.md

 ![Soul Totem](./preview/soul_totem.png)

 The Soul Totem is the main block of a multiblock structure.
-It is crafted with Niobium, a Soul Catalyst, and obsidian, and takes Soul Catalysts as fuel.
-When powered by a Soul Catalyst (inserted like an upgrade), the Soul Totem functions as a player surrogate for the Summoner, and a chunk loader, of the current chunk and the surrounding ring of chunks, for a total of 9 chunks.
+It is crafted with Niobium, Oscillating Gears, and Purpur blocks, and takes Soul Catalysts as fuel.
+When fueled by the Soul Catalysts (inserted like an upgrade), the Soul Totem functions as a player surrogate for the Summoner, and a chunk loader, of the current chunk and the surrounding ring of chunks, for a total of 9 chunks.

 Currently, the Soul Totem only has one upgrade, the Niobium Gear, which reduces the rate at which the Soul Catalyst fuel is consumed (to, by default, around a third of the normal rate).